-Our Research, Development and Commercialization Efforts May Not Succeed and Our Competitors May Develop and Commercialize More Effective or Successful Products.
+Our Research, Development and Commercialization Efforts May Not Succeed and Our Competitors May Develop and Commercialize More Effective or Successful Offerings.

-In order to remain competitive, we must regularly commit substantial resources to research and development and the commercialization of new or enhanced products.
-The research and development process generally takes a significant amount of time from product inception to commercial launch.
+In order to remain competitive, we must regularly commit substantial resources to research and development and the commercialization of new or enhanced products and services.
+The research and development process generally takes a significant amount of time from inception to commercial launch.
 This process is conducted in various stages.
-During each stage there is a substantial risk that we will not achieve our goals on a timely basis, or at all, and we may have to abandon a new or enhanced product in which we have invested substantial time and money.
+During each stage there is a substantial risk that we will not achieve our goals on a timely basis, or at all, and we may have to abandon a new or enhanced product or service in which we have invested substantial time and money.

-Successful products require significant development and investment, including testing to demonstrate their performance capabilities, cost-effectiveness or other benefits prior to commercialization.
+Successful products and services can require significant development and investment, including testing to demonstrate their performance capabilities, cost-effectiveness or other benefits prior to commercialization.
 Regulatory approval must be obtained before most products may be sold and additional development efforts on these products may be required before any regulatory authority will review them.
-As noted above, regulatory authorities may not approve these products for commercial sale or may substantially delay or condition approval.
-Even if a product is developed and all applicable regulatory approvals are obtained, there may be little or no market for the product and entry into or development of new markets for our products may require an investment of substantial resources, such as new employees, offices and manufacturing facilities.
-Moreover, we may spend a significant amount of money on manufacturing facilities, advertising or other activities and fail to develop a market for the product.
-Other factors that could affect the success of our efforts include our ability to manufacture products in a cost-effective manner, whether we can obtain necessary intellectual property rights and protection and our ability to obtain reimbursement authorizations in the markets where the product will be sold.
+Similarly, regulatory clearances or registrations, such as a CLIA certification, and compliance with industry guidelines, may be required in order to provide competitive laboratory services.
+As noted above, regulatory authorities may not issue such approvals, clearances or certifications or may substantially delay or condition such action.
+Even if a product or service is developed and all applicable regulatory approvals, clearance or certifications are obtained, there may be little or no market for the product or service and entry into or development of new markets for our products and services may require an investment of substantial resources, such as new employees, offices and manufacturing facilities.
+Moreover, we may spend a significant amount of money on manufacturing facilities, advertising or other activities and fail to develop a market for the product or service.
+Other factors that could affect the success of our efforts include our ability to manufacture products or provide laboratory services in a cost-effective manner and whether we can obtain necessary intellectual property rights and protection in the markets where the product or service is sold.

-Accordingly, if we fail to develop and gain commercial acceptance for our products, or if competitors develop more effective products or a greater number of successful new products, customers may decide not to purchase our products or may purchase and use products developed by our competitors.
+Accordingly, if we fail to develop and gain commercial acceptance for our products and services, or if competitors develop more effective products and services or a greater number of successful new products and services, customers may decide not to purchase our products and services or may purchase and use products and services developed by our competitors.
 This would result in a loss of revenues and adversely affect our results of operations, cash flow and business.